jossag/av-ffmpeg-blackframe/README.md

 ### Script

 A convenient bash-script in `bin/bframe.sh` can be used with the video input file as argument.
-This script redirects the output from FFmpeg into a file called `bframe_output.txt` which is later parsed and converted to json.
+This script redirects the output from FFmpeg into a file called `bframe_output.txt`, which can be parsed in a later stage.

 ## Parsing

 A Python script `bin/parse_bframe.py` parses the FFmpeg output and transforms it into Accurate.Video timespan format.

-### Example
+Here is an example for a single black frame interval.
+Each interval will result in many blocks of JSON like this.

-Output from FFmpeg:
+FFmpeg output:
 ```
 [blackdetect @ 0x55e3ac098840] black_start:0 black_end:3.625 black_duration:3.625
 ```